DSdatsme/deploy-gcp-go-api/README.md

 - Default cluster size is set to two nodes in this repo.
 - Currently port 8500 and 22 is exposed to public just for debugging purpose, that can be removed for production.
 - App server connect to consul using private IP as they are in same VPC.
+- To open consul UI, you can use any of the consil-server's public IP and open in your browser `<IP-address>:8500`.

 ### Load Balancer